-Lo is inductance per unit length and Co is capacitance per unit length.
+Lo is the inductance per unit length and Co is the capacitance per unit length.
 These two variables are determined for a particular type of transmission line using a tool such as a 2D field solver.
 There are many field solvers available as parts of signal integrity tools.

 Equation 2.
 Impedance as a Function of Distributed Capacitance and Inductance

-When the driver in Figure 7 wishes to move the logic level on the transmission line from a logic 0 to a logic 1 it must charge up the distributed parasitic capacitance of the transmission line.
+When the driver in Figure 7 wishes to move the logic level on the transmission line from logic 0 to logic 1 it must charge up the distributed parasitic capacitance of the transmission line.
 This is the primary power consumed by CMOS logic circuits.
-When the same driver wishes to move the logic level from a logic 1 to a logic 0 it must remove that charge.
+When the same driver wishes to move the logic level from logic 1 to logic 0 it must remove that charge.

 Tip: When a signal is sent along a wire or transmission line it is energy in the form of an electromagnetic field.
 This energy will travel along the path and be reflected at the ends of the path forever unless it is absorbed by a terminating resistor or is slowly lost in the resistance of the conductor.
 If the ends of the path are open circuits, the reflected energy will be the same polarity as the incident energy.
 If the ends of the path are short circuits, the reflected energy will be inverted.

-Figure 9 is the equivalent circuit of Figure 7 at the moment that the driver starts to move the logic line from a zero to a one.
+Figure 9 is the equivalent circuit of Figure 7 at the moment that the driver starts to move the logic line from zero to one.
 Notice that a voltage divider has been formed by the combination of the driver output impedance and the series termination in the upper part, and the impedance of the transmission line in the lower part.
 When the series termination has been properly chosen the combination of Zout and Zst will be the same as Zo.
 In this example, both will be 50 ohms and so the voltage at the input to the transmission line will be V/2.

 Figure 9.
 Equivalent Circuit of Figure 7 When a Transition from a Zero to a One Begins